chatziparaskewas/terraform-google-vm/README.md

 make docker_run
 ```

-The root directory of the module will be mounted to `/cft/workdir` in the container.
+The root directory of the module will be mounted to `/workspace` in the container.
 For example, to run the `mig-autoscaler` test suite:

 ```
-bundle exec kitchen test mig-autosaler
+kitchen test mig-autosaler
 ```

 or

 ```
-bundle exec kitchen create mig-autoscaler bundle exec kitchen converge mig-autoscaler bundle exec kitchen verify mig-autoscaler bundle exec kitchen destroy mig-autoscaler
+kitchen create mig-autoscaler
+kitchen converge mig-autoscaler
+kitchen verify mig-autoscaler
+kitchen destroy mig-autoscaler
 ```

 ## Permissions